shaunlebron/PterodactylAttack/navigating.md

 # Background Environments

-src/background.js
-src/collision.js
+src/background.js   : manages each background environment
+src/collision.js    : class for collision shape checks used by background layers

 # Orb-Shooting

-src/orb.js
-src/bullet.js
-src/bulletpool.js
-src/bounty.js
+src/orb.js          : manages firing of orb
+src/bullet.js       : class for orb projectile bullet src/bulletpool.js   : bullet manager
+src/bounty.js       : class for managing the state of the orb's capture bounty

 # Trajectory

-src/vector.js
-src/path.js
-src/interp.js
+src/vector.js       : class for representing a point in 3D space, with arithmetic operations src/path.js         : classes for managing the state along a path or interpolation src/interp.js       : math functions for generating interpolations

 # Playing

-src/scene_play.js
-src/pause_menu.js
-src/overlord.js
-src/player.js
-src/enemy.js
-src/score.js
+src/scene_play.js       : main scene for playing the game src/pause_menu.js       : manages the state of the pause menu src/overlord.js         : manages the pterodactyl attack timings and patterns src/player.js           : manages the health of the player src/enemy.js            : class for representing a pterodactyl flying at you src/score.js            : manages the score and other related stats

 # Other Scenes

-src/scene_controlcenter.js
-src/scene_credits.js
-src/scene_erasehighscore.js
-src/scene_gameover.js
-src/scene_highscore.js
-src/scene_loading.js
-src/scene_menu.js
-src/scene_options.js
-src/scene_thanks.js
-src/scene_title.js
+src/scene_loading.js            : the loading screen for the game while its loading assets src/scene_title.js              : the falling title shown right after loading screen src/scene_menu.js               : the main menu src/scene_controlcenter.js      : suggests disabling iOS 7 Control Center src/scene_options.js            : the options menu src/scene_credits.js            : credit scroller src/scene_thanks.js             : special thanks screen
+src/scene_highscore.js          : displays the current high score and best stats src/scene_erasehighscore.js     : prompt to confirm if you select to erase high scores src/scene_gameover.js           : the game over screen shown when you die

 # Misc